 Each year the Festival of Nations brings together some of the most talented and unique performers in the world.
 These groups travel from near and far to bring a taste of their culture to the University of North Dakota.

-Performers have been selected from Folklorama and auditions are being held for local entertainers.
-Here are the confirmed performers from the 55th Feast of Nations:
+Performers have not been selected for the 2018 event.
+Here is a sample of the performers who were on the program for the 55th Feast of Nations:

 Fabuki Daiko Drum Group

 The Fabuki Daiko Drum Group explores the limitless possibilities of the Japanese drum and flute.
 For over ten years, they have wowed audiences at concert halls, festivals, fairs, and bar mitzvahs across North America.
 Collaborations with a wide range of groups including the Northern Plains Ballet, Momentum Dance, the Acromaniacs and the Winnipeg Singers have continued to propel the group ís never ending quest for excellence and innovation in this ancient art form.

 The Flying Lion Dance Troupe is a Winnipeg-based, hard-working dance team that provides Chinese Lion dance culture and entertainment.
 The Chinese Lion Dance is a traditional dance done in which the performers mimic a lion’s movements.
 The Troupe trains on a Lion Dance focused curriculum, which results in their ability to perform traditional floor routines, shows with props and modern competition style performances on poles ranging from three to nine and a half feet.